robindavidgames/ci-project01/README.md

 ## Features

+1. Title

     The title section gives a brief outline of Board Game Designer Ireland's purpose and immiedately offers a way for somebody interested to get in touch (by attending a meet up).
-It also has an eye catching image with a subtle zoom animation.
+It provides an internal link to the meetup details.
+To the right, it has an eye catching image with a subtle zoom animation.
 On a smaller screen, the text section moves above the main image.

+    This is valuable to the user because it makes the website purpose clear.

+TITLE IMAGE

+2. Navigation Bar

-The navigation bar links to other pages on the website.
-On all pages, it is in the top right corner.
+    This links to other pages on the website.
+On all pages it is in the top-right corner.

+    This is valuable to the user because it allows them to clearly see available pages to navigate them with a single click.

+NAVIGATION IMAGE

     Outside of the main page, the title and navigation bar sit side-by-side.
 On smaller screens, they stack on top of each other.

+ALT TITLE/NAV

+RESPONSIVE TITLE/NAV

+3. About Us

     The About Us section further clarifies the activites carried out by the co-op and their wider ambitions.
 It uses a staggered layout and images to convey the information in a more interesting way.
 On a smaller screen, the images and text sections are stacked.

+    This is valuable to the user because it concisely delivers information about Board Game Designers Ireland and conveys the purpose and benefits of the group.

+ABOUT US IMAGE

+4. Meet Up

-Meet Up section gives information about the different regional groups that belong to Board Games Designers Ireland.
+    This section gives information about the different regional groups that belong to Board Games Designers Ireland.
+They have background images with a semi-transparent colour overlay to tie in to the project's colour theme.
 On smaller screens these divs increase in height to accomodate the text.
 On very small screens, the divs increase in width to 100% and then stack.

+    This is valuable to the user because it gives them an easy way to become involved.
+It is the primary call to action on the website.

+MEET UP IMAGE

+RESPONSIVE IMAGE 1

+RESPONSIVE IMAGE 2

+5. Games

     The Games page presents a portfolio of games made by the co-operative.
 On smaller screens, the images and text stack.

+    This is valuable to the user because it develops confidence in the Board Game Designers Ireland group.

+GAMES IMAGE

+6. Contact

     The Contact page provides a form that the visitor can use to send a message to the co-operative.
+It uses a working form which includes validation and required fields.
+It has buttons styled to match the wider website.
+On smaller screens, it reduces in width to remain attractive.

+    This is valuable to the user because it allows them to get in contact without other social media links or clicking through to an email account.

+CONTACT IMAGE

+7. Social Media Links

     Social media links sit at the bottom of every page and provide the visitor another way of getting in touch.
 All of these links open in external tabs.
+They are created with Font Awesome glyps.

+    This is valuable to the user because it allows them to follow accounts or get in touch through a platform of their choice.

+SOCIAL MEDIA IMAGE

 ## Testing

-The site functions as expected.
+1. The site functions as expected.

-All internal and external links work.
+2. All internal and external links work.

-The design is responsive to screen size.
+3. The design is responsive to screen size.

-The contact us form is working.
+4. The contact us form is working.
 The form validates input.

 ## Bugs

 ### Fixed Bugs

 1. Font awesome does not provide alt text for screenreaders.
 The Social Media links have a function that requires alt text, but are presented as font awesome font icons.
 The alt text that I had initially provided wasn't working correctly for these.
 I had to ask on Slack for some guidance on this and was pointed to font awesome documentation that allowed me to establish aria-labels for the icons.
+2. The call to action link was created with a h3 tag (following from a h1 tag for the page title).
+However, I read that using header tags out of order causes problems for some assistive readers.
+As such, I instead styled it with a unique ID.
+For the same reason, I also used CSS to create all upper-case titles, rather than writing them in upper case.

 ### Unfixed bugs

 1. On very small screens, the navigation links stack but do so in a non-ideal order.
 2. On Chrome, some of the responsive design elements do not trigger.
 Instead, Chrome appears to reduce font sizes so that they are not needed.
 They do trigger in Firefox.
 3. In chrome, paragraph text on the contact page does not scale.
+It is still functional, but less attractive.

 ## Validator Testing

-    HTML
+1. HTML

-    CSS
+2. CSS

-    Accessibility using Lighthouse
+3. Accessibility using Lighthouse

 ## Deployment
     Steps taken to deploy project

 ## Credits
-    Content
+### Content
+1. Code for putting a transparent colour over a backing image was adapted from https://css-tricks.com/tinted-images-multiple-backgrounds/
+2. The basics for laying out the navigation bar and meetup divs were adapted from the Love Running Project.
     Media